Callum Marshall

-Callum Marshall (born 28 November 2004) is a Northern Irish professional footballer who plays as a striker for club West Ham United and the Northern Ireland national team.
+Callum Marshall (born 28 November 2004) is a Northern Irish professional footballer who plays as a striker for club Luton Town and the Northern Ireland national team.

 Early life

 Marshall was born in 2004 in Glengormley, Northern Ireland.
 He attended Glengormley Integrated Primary School.

 Club career

 Northern Ireland

 Marshall began his career at Bangor Rangers, playing with the club until the age of seven, before moving to Glentoran.
 Marshall later moved to play in the academy of rivals Linfield.
 On 2 November 2021, he scored on his senior debut for Linfield in the Northern Ireland Football League Cup in a 11–0 victory against PSNI.
 Two weeks later, Marshall made his NIFL Premiership debut for Linfield, coming on as a 90th-minute substitute for Christy Manzinga in a 2–0 victory against Carrick Rangers.

 West Ham United

 In January 2022, Marshall joined the youth academy of English Premier League club West Ham United.
 He scored a goal during his youth debut for the club against the youth academy of West Bromwich Albion.
 Marshall was a member of the team which won the 2023 FA Youth Cup defeating Arsenal 5–1 at the Emirates Stadium in April 2023.
 He scored West Ham's second goal, converting Gideon Kodua's cross with a volley from close range.
 On 16 January 2024, Marshall made his senior debut for West Ham, coming on as an 80th-minute substitute in a 1–0 FA Cup defeat against Bristol City.